 I am going to accompany this post with before/after screenshots of the main parts of the Cinegy Route software package.

 We shall start with Cinegy Route Browser – the utility that most of you will be familiar with due to its broad integration in Cinegy products.

 Cinegy Route Browser v15 vs v22

-First thing that will catch your eye would be the modern user interface with a distinctive modern look.
+The first thing that will catch your eye would be the modern user interface with a distinctive modern look.

-But looks is not the only thing we’ve got to offer, there are quite a few functional and experience improvements too!
+But looks are not the only thing we’ve got to offer, there are quite a few functional and experience improvements too!
 We have added a "Mute" button for your sources as well as "Always on top" window mode that would allow using Cinegy Route Browser in more scenarios involving dozens of IP streams.